coalpower/node-red-contrib-icmp-ping/README.md

-# node-red-configurable-ping
+# node-red-contrib-icmp-ping

 A <a href="http://nodered.org" target="_new">Node-RED</a> node which takes input and pings a remote server.

 This is a modification of the [node-red-contrib-advanced-ping](https://github.com/emiloberg/node-red-contrib-advanced-ping) node.
 Difference is that the timeout and the number of requests are configurable.
+It also provides ping stats and success ratio.

 ## Install

 Run the following command in the root directory of your Node-RED install

-    npm install node-red-configurable-ping
+    npm install node-red-contrib-icmp-ping

 ## Usage